 by Cathy Jones

-The Strathfield Town Hall faces Redmyre Road Strathfield near the intersection of Homebush Road.
-The Town Hall is nearly 100 years old and has for many decades provided a civic and community space for meetings, activities, performance and commemorative events.
+The Strathfield Town Hall is located on Redmyre Road Strathfield near the corner of Homebush Road Strathfield.
+The Town Hall is 100 years old in 2023 and has for many decades provided a civic and community space for meetings, activities, performance and commemorative events.

-When the Strathfield Council Chambers were designed and built in 1887, it was envisaged that a Town Hall would later be built as an addition to the Council Chambers building.
+When the Strathfield Council Chambers building was designed and built in 1887, it was envisaged that a Town Hall would later be erected as an addition to the Council Chambers building.
 The original Council Chambers building contained a room for council meetings and offices for the administrative staff.
 The building was not large but has been extended on many occasions.

 At a meeting in 1893, the Council received correspondence from the architectural firm of Sulman and Power (Sulman being the original architect of the Strathfield Council Chambers) ‘stating that “the original plans of the Town Hall, with proposed additions, were still in their possession, and they would be pleased to meet the council on the subject of the completion of the building’ (SMH 1893 Nov.
 24).
 Another request was presented in 1897 by architects George Sydney Jones and Charles Slayter, both residents of Strathfield, suggesting that ‘plans for alterations and additions to the Town Hall be asked for from all architects resident in the district’ (SMH 1897 July 14).
 The Council considered that the project was sufficiently advanced to call for plans to be prepared, most likely the Council was unprepared to fund this project without financial assistance or from the NSW Government (then a colonial government prior to 1901).
 Other reports were made over time concerning plans for a Town Hall but projects did not advance past conceptional stages due to financial considerations.